LOOSE-LIPS/loose-lips-2.0/src/routes/blog/editors-pick-picks-soul-funk-psych-rock-daytrip/index.md

 description: >-
   To be perfectly topical, this is (part of) my lockdown soundtrack of the spring and summer.
 Lots of people have their quarantine playlists, but mine is specifically sun-focused.
-I can&rsquo;t quite combine the act of lying in bed on zoom all day with dark, dirgey music, it gets too bleak.
-So, we&rsquo;re taking the happy [...]Read More...
+I can’t quite combine the act of lying in bed on zoom all day with dark, dirgey music, it gets too bleak.
+So, we’re taking the happy [...]Read More...
 published: true
 tags: feature
 featured: false